-While I am confident about evolution (the differential survival of variations) as the method by which we came into existence, the origin of matter that was necessary before evolution is another question altogether.
+While I am confident about evolution (the differential survival of offspring) as the method by which we came into existence, the origin of matter that was necessary before evolution could take place is another question altogether.
 Most of the discussions I have had on this topic go round and round without any conclusions.

 Everywhere you look there seems to be contradictions.
 If we take “nothing” seriously, then as there was nothing before the big bang, there could not have been the laws of physics (such as having atoms of a particular size and how they work).
 Therefore laws must have been created in the big bang.
 And why would one law be created rather than another?
 But laws are meant to be universal and so independent of time.

 If we go the other way and argue that every event must have a cause, then there could never have been a beginning and so the universe has existed back in time infinitely.

 Is the universe also infinite in size?
 If not, it must have a boundary.
 No time or matter could be on the other side of this boundary.
 It is hard to us to imagine time and space just stopping.
 If the universe is infinite, then for this infinity to come from a single point is also difficult for us to understand.

 I don’t know what to think of the big bang but it should not yet be taken as a complete explanation.
 To me, how the world came into existence is still a mystery.
 But the evolutionist must be prepared to say “I don’t know”.
 It may be that the configuration of our minds will never allow us an answer.
 The reason why some people might accept the idea of the big bang without question could be that knowing is more comfortable than not knowing.
 The frustration of not knowing does not mean it is necessary to make some jump and believe some guess.
 Accept “not knowing” as a way of life.